 This document is an Environmental Impact Report (EIR) analyzing the environmental effects of the proposed 2101 North Fremont Street Hotel Project (proposed project, State Clearinghouse No. 2022060567).
-This section summarizes the characteristics of the proposed project, alternatives to the proposed project, and the environmental impacts and mitigation measures associated with the proposed project.
+It is composed of a revised version of the Draft EIR (with strikethrough and underline showing changes from the original text), technical appendices, comments received during the public review period, and responses to those comments.
+This section summarizes the details of the EIR public review process and the characteristics of the proposed project, alternatives to the proposed project, and the environmental impacts and mitigation measures associated with the proposed project.